jupyterhub/jupyterhub/docs/source/installation-guide-hard.md

-# Install Jupyterhub and Jupyterlab from the ground up
+# Install JupyterHub and JupyterLab from the ground up

-The combination of [Jupyterhub](https://jupyterhub.readthedocs.io) and [Jupyterlab](https://jupyterlab.readthedocs.io)
+The combination of [JupyterHub](https://jupyterhub.readthedocs.io) and [JupyterLab](https://jupyterlab.readthedocs.io)
 is a great way to make shared computing resources available to a group.

-These instructions are a guide for a manual, 'bare metal' install of [Jupyterhub](https://jupyterhub.readthedocs.io) and [Jupyterlab](https://jupyterlab.readthedocs.io).
+These instructions are a guide for a manual, 'bare metal' install of [JupyterHub](https://jupyterhub.readthedocs.io) and [JupyterLab](https://jupyterlab.readthedocs.io).
 This is ideal for running on a single server: build a beast of a machine and share it within your lab, or use a virtual machine from any VPS or cloud provider.

-This guide has similar goals to [The Littlest Jupyerhub](https://the-littlest-jupyterhub.readthedocs.io) setup script.
+This guide has similar goals to [The Littlest JupyterHub](https://the-littlest-jupyterhub.readthedocs.io) setup script.
 However, instead of bundling all these step for you into one installer, we will perform every step manually.
 This makes it easy to customize any part (e.g. if you want to run other services on the same system and need to make them work together), as well as giving you full control and understanding of your setup.